Ayush-k-Shukla/system-design-learning/webapp/docs/pending.md

 - Learn more about OSI model and what works in which layer
 - Back of envelope estimation in SD
 - What happens when we type in URL browser
+- Oauth2.0 with all flow
+- Kafka in more details in depth